 Starring: Angela Bassett, Daniel Hansen, Jordan Fry, Tom Selleck

-Another animated movie with a less than ideal cast, Meet the Robinsons still ended up pretty amusing in our book.
+Another animated movie with a less-than-appealing cast, Meet the Robinsons still ended up pretty amusing in our book.
 Although its funniest moment was spoiled in one of its trailers — “I’ve got a big head and little arms” being said by a T-Rex — the rest of the movie still had some great moments.
 Of course, it has sci-fi elements that kept us interested.
-Meet the Robinsons was a hilarious film with great animation and sharp wit
+Meet the Robinsons was a hilarious film with great animation and sharp wit.